Gold and silver

 Diesel fuel for mobile equipment will be stored in four 50,000l double-walled tanks.
 Freshwater will come from the water treatment plant or Brucejack Lake, and be stored in a fresh / fire water storage tank.

 AMEC Americas (AMEC) was awarded the engineering, procurement and construction (EPC) management services contract for Brucejack in November 2014, while Snowden Mining Industry Consultants prepared the mineral resource estimates.

 Tetra Tech prepared the NI 43-101 technical report for the project, along with P&E Mining Consultants, BGC Engineering, Rescan Environmental Services (Rescan), and AMC Mining Consultants.
 Valard Construction constructed the transmission line to provide connectivity from the Long Lake facility.

-Alpine Solutions is the provider of the avalanche hazard assessment for Brucejack mine, while Procon was engaged for developing approximately 1,000m of access decline in the Valley of the Kings zone.
+Alpine Solutions is the provider of the avalanche hazard assessment for the Brucejack mine while Procon was engaged in developing approximately 1,000m of access decline in the Valley of the Kings zone.
 McCue Engineering is the designer, builder and operator of the water treatment plant.

 The Mt Cattlin spodumene project in Western Australia is owned and operated by global lithium mining company Galaxy Resources.
 The…